Awilum/dev/project/entries/flextype/documentation/core/serializers/json5/entry.md

 ##### <a name="encode"></a> `encode()`

-Returns the JSON5 representation of a value
+Returns the NEON representation of a value

 **Examples**